zareshahi/autosub/.github/ISSUE_TEMPLATE/bug_report.md

 - Command line arguments you are using.Use the following markdown code block syntax is recommended.
 Copy them into the place between \`\`\`.

 ```
-Use this to display your command line arguments.
+Use this to display your command line arguments used to run the program.
 ```

 - A complete copy of command line output of the autosub.
 You can use `Ctrl-A` and `Ctrl-C` to copy all of them.